brendenwest/streetends/README.md

 # :evergreen_tree: Street Ends Mobile
 Shoreline Access for Everyone

 Welcome to the Street Ends mobile app Github.
-The Steet Ends app aims to offer you an easy and convenient resource for finding respite in the public parks that dot Seattle's waterfront, and discovering the story behind the people and communities who make it all possible.
+The Steet Ends app aims to offer you an easy and convenient resource for finding respite in the public parks that dot Seattle's waterfront, and discover the story behind the people and communities who make it all possible.
 This app is a work-in-progress, built using React Native for cross platform support, made by Loan Pham, David Prismantas, Alex Sutherland, Jennifer Villacis, and Andy Wilson.

 ## :computer: Local Deployment Instructions

 ### :apple:  Deployment on a Mac

 #### :hammer:  Setting Up Dev Environment

 To properly set up your local machine for React Native development, you will need the following:
 1. Brew Package Manager
 2. Node